RaVbaker/flickr/README.txt

 == DESCRIPTION:

 An insanely easy interface to the Flickr photo-sharing service.
-By Scott Raymond. (& updated May 2008 by Chris Taggart, http://pushrod.wordpress.com & updated May 2010 by Rafal Piekarski)
+By Scott Raymond. (& updated May 2008 by Chris Taggart, http://pushrod.wordpress.com & updated from May 2010 by Rafal Piekarski)

 == FEATURES/PROBLEMS: